fwmechanic/k_edit/README.md

 The "distro" of MinGW which I use pointedly DOES NOT include `gdb` (updt: the newest (64-bit-only) MinGW distro I use does include `gdb`, and I have used it a couple of times).
 I only use a debugger to debug crashes, so I use DrMinGW as a minimalist way of obtaining a symbolic stack-trace when a crash occurs.
-See GNUmakefile for instructions on how to compile K for use with DrMinGW and `gdb`.
+Open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`.

 Basic Function/Command Tutorial
 ========